fatihmechatronics/hangman/README.md

 # Hangman
 Hangman Game Universally Known

-Extract hangnman-main.zip field here and copy this file into your C:\Users\something(whatever your username is written)
+Extract hangman-main.zip field here and copy this file into your C:\Users\something(whatever your username is written)

 Setup on Windows Command Processor
 1) cd hangman-main